Monreagh Heritage Centre

 Poised gracefully amid the fertile lands of the Lagan Valley in East Donegal, near the banks of the River Foyle is Monreagh Ulster Scots – Scots Irish Heritage & Education Centre.
 In the tranquil settings of a beautiful restored 19th century manse, visitors are taken on a journey through the mists of time, exploring the rich heritage of the Laggan district in West Ulster.

-Officially opened in 2009 The Monreagh Heritage and Education Centre is the only visitor centre in the Republic of Ireland dedicated to Ulster Scots / Scots Irish Culture.
+Officially opened in 2009 The Monreagh Heritage Centre is the only visitor centre in the Republic of Ireland dedicated to Ulster Scots / Scots Irish Culture.
 The centre is located about a mile from Carrigans Village.
 This cultural tourism project was initiated by the Institute of Ulster-Scots Studies at the University of Ulster and has since been supported by the International Fund for Ireland as well as the Department of Community, Rural and Gaeltacht Affairs.

 The centre is situated opposite a Presbyterian Church – Monreagh Church – whose congregation was established in 1644.
 This church is reputedly the oldest Presbyterian Church in the Republic of Ireland.
 The centre itself contains a wealth of information from the Plantation of Ulster to the inauguration of many US Presidents of Ulster-Scots descent including Andrew Jackson and Woodrow Wilson.

 t: 00353 74 9140708